Here’s who has booked their spot in the 2025 NCAA men’s basketball tournament

 A total of 31 teams book their spots via this method.
 The other 37 spots in the bracket will be filled by the so-called ‘at-large’ teams, with a selection committee deciding who makes the cut.

-Those 37 teams will learn their fate on ‘Selection Sunday’ on Sunday, March 16, with the opening contests of the tournament – the First Four games – taking place two days later.
+Those 37 teams will learn their fate later this week on ‘Selection Sunday’ with the opening contests of the tournament – the First Four games – taking place two days later.
 The championship will be held at the Alamodome in San Antonio, Texas, on April 7.

 Although the majority of the 68 places have yet to be filled, some teams have already qualified for March Madness by winning their conference tournaments.

-Note: This story will be updated as more teams book their trips to the NCAA tournament.